Acceleration of positive muons by a radio-frequency cavity

 In summary, muons were cooled and accelerated by an rf accelerator for the first time.
-The ultra-slow muons were generated by the resonant multi-photon ionization of muonium atoms emitted from a laser-ablated aerogel target using an all-solid-state laser at 244~nm, and accelerated to 100~keV.
-Compared to the initial normalized transverse rms emittance of the surface muon beam, the amounts of the phase-space reductions were by a factor of $2.0\times 10^2$ (horizontal) and $4.1\times 10^2$ (vertical), showing the realization of a low emittance muon beam accelerated by an rf-cavity.
+The ultraslow muons were generated by the resonant multiphoton ionization of muonium atoms emitted from a laser-ablated aerogel target using an all-solid-state laser at 244~nm, and accelerated to 100~keV.
+The intensity of the muon beam was $2\times10^{-3}$~$\mu^+$/pulse.
+Compared to the surface muon beam, the normalized transverse rms emittance was reduced by a factor of $2.0\times 10^2$ (horizontal) and $4.1\times 10^2$ (vertical), demonstrating the achievement of a low emittance muon beam through the acceleration of a cooled muon by an rf cavity with a good acceleration efficiency.

+Toward the application of this muon beam to various experiments, increasing its intensity is essential.
+The low muon rate in this experiment was due to the choice of a laser optimized for spectroscopy rather than ionization.
+By developing high-energy light sources operated at 122 and 355~nm dedicated to the ionization of muonium, the ionization efficiency is improved to around 10\%~\cite{10.1093/ptep/ptz030}.
+The light source is currently under development at J-PARC~\cite{Saito:16}.
+In addition, a new muon beamline to deliver 70 times more intense surface muon beam is under construction~\cite{10.1093/ptep/pty116}.
+In total, 10$^5$ -- 10$^6$ increase of the muon rate is expected, potentially enabling the applications such as the muon $g-2$/EDM experiment at J-PARC~\cite{10.1093/ptep/ptz030}.

-The results presented in this paper show the phase space reduction of a muon beam by more than two orders of magnitude.
+The results presented in this Letter show the phase-space reduction of a muon beam by more than 2 orders of magnitude.
 This enables broad applications of an accelerated positive muon beam from particle physics to various other scientific fields.